 Who Should Invest in a Fund of Funds?

-A fund of funds (FOF) is best suited for investors who seek professional fund management and diversified exposure to multiple asset classes.
+A fund of funds (FOF) is suited for investors who seek professional fund management and diversified exposure to multiple asset classes.
 It is an ideal choice for those who do not have the time or expertise to analyse and select individual funds.

 Investors looking for exposure to exclusive investment opportunities, such as hedge funds or private equity fund of funds, can benefit from a FOF.
 Since these funds often have high entry barriers, investing through a FOF allows access without needing to meet high capital requirements.